Information about your relatives’ medical conditions can help your doctors provide more targeted preventive care for you and your family.

 “Documenting your family health history is an excellent way to optimize your health,” explained Leslie Manace, MD, a clinical geneticist at Kaiser Permanente Oakland Medical Center.
 “We're seeing a real uptick in people's interest in what their genetic code means for their health and the health of their family members.
 Having a well-documented family health history is one of the most powerful and accessible sources of genetic information currently available.”

-While National Family Health History Day falls on Thanksgiving each year, any time you gather with your relatives is an opportunity to have a conversation about the health issues that affect you and your loved ones.
+While National Family Health History Day falls on Thanksgiving each year, any time you connect with your relatives (even if you’re connecting virtually this year, which we advise due to the COVID-19 pandemic) is an opportunity to have a conversation about the health issues that affect you and your loved ones.
 Learning more about your shared risks allows you to start taking preventive steps that can lead to more healthy years.

 Dr. Manace recommends starting your research at the Centers for Disease Control and Prevention’s family health history website.
 “They have resources that explain how to create and use family histories — and show you exactly how to outline what you need to know.